December 23, 2019

 The love is definitely mutual.
 Just ask Billie Packer, branch manager for Affinity Plus, Rochester.
 “Mike’s thoughtful gift of flowers brings smiles to peoples’ faces and brightens the week for all who see them.
 We love when Mike visits because he’s just so wonderful—with or without the flowers!”

 Based in St. Paul, Minn., Affinity Plus Federal Credit Union is a not-for-profit, financial cooperative that puts people first above profits.
 Members of Affinity Plus receive maximum value through competitive rates, minimal fees, and unique, member-centric products and programs.
-Established in 1930, Affinity Plus has 28 branches located throughout Minnesota and is owned by more than 200,000 members.
-Affinity Plus has over $2 billion in assets.
+Established in 1930, Affinity Plus has 30 branches located throughout Minnesota and is owned by more than 240,000 members.
+Affinity Plus has more than $3.9 billion in assets.
 Additional information is available at www.affinityplus.org or by calling (800) 322-7228.